-The pre-project modeling identified seven separate watersheds that extended over the two proposed project sites that, with few exceptions, flow to the south and east toward Secret Ravine Creek.
+The pre-project modeling identified seven separate watersheds that extended over the two project sites that, with few exceptions, flows to the south and east toward Secret Ravine Creek.
 The total pre-project watershed was identified as approximately 121 acres.
 The resultant 10-year and 100-year peak flows for this area are 121 cubic feet per second (cfs) and 233 cfs, respectively (Table 4.10-1).

-The post-project model consists of nine total areas that drain to the proposed detention site.
-The total drainage watershed area is approximately 111 acres.
-The total area is reduced because the area of the proposed Interstate 80 eastbound onramp soon to be constructed along the northern site boundary of the approved Rocklin Crossings project (which is within the modeled watershed area) is planned to drain into a separate system once completed.
+The post-project model consists of nine total watersheds that drain to the proposed detention site.
+The total watershed area is approximately 111 acres.
+The total area is reduced because the area of the proposed Interstate 80 eastbound onramp soon to be constructed along the northern site boundary, which is within the modeled watershed area, would drain into a separate system once completed.
 For the 111 acres, the 10-year and 100-year peak flows without stormwater detention increases to 151 cfs and 280 cfs, respectively (Table 4.10-1).

-Project Peak Flow Rates under Pre-Project, Post-Project, and Mitigated Project Conditions
+Table 4.10-1 Project Peak Flow Rates under Pre-Project, Post-Project, and Mitigated Project Conditions

 Project Peak Flow Rates (cfs)

 2-Year 10-Year 100-Year 500-Year

 Pre-Project Flows 55 121 233 329

 Post-Project Flows 74 151 280 387

 Mitigated Project Flows a 56 113 201 245